 Those who are strong in their Christian faith have no fear in attending these meetings.
 Some of them may have religious ideas that are strange to us.
-However, they will not talk us out of our salvation and we can have respect for them regardless of their belief.
+However, they will not talk us out of our faith and salvation.

 When we attend non-Christian meetings, we can share our experience and faith in such a way as to not exhibit spiritual pride.
 Without being arrogant, we can say things that let them know we are Christians.
 If we are truly expressing God's love, others will want to come up to us and talk when the meeting is over.
 This could be an opportunity to invite them to be involved in a Christian fellowship.